Mazibur Rahman Sarwar

-Majibur Rahman Sarwar is a Bangladeshi politician and joint secretary general of Bangladesh Nationalist Party (BNP).
+Mazibur Rahman Sarwar is a Bangladeshi politician and joint secretary general of the Bangladesh Nationalist Party (BNP).
 He is the former mayor of Barishal City Corporation and former member of parliament from Barisal-5.

 Career

 Sarwar was elected to parliament from Barisal-5 as a Bangladesh Nationalist Party candidate in 1991, 1998, 2001, and 2008.
-He is the Joint Secretary General of Bangladesh Nationalist Party.
+He is the joint secretary general of the Bangladesh Nationalist Party.

-In 2018, Sarwar contested the Barisal City mayoral election but withdrew before the voting was completed alleging irregularities with the voting.
-He was nominated by the Bangladesh Nationalist Party to contest the 2018 General Election from Barisal-5.
+In 2018, Sarwar contested the Barisal City mayoral election but withdrew before the voting was completed, alleging irregularities with the voting.
+He was nominated by the Bangladesh Nationalist Party to contest the 2018 general election from Barisal-5.